 TECHNICAL ASSISTANCE AND LOANS

 The Audio-Visual and Image Department provides technical assistance to students and researchers in the editing and postproduction of audio-visual documents generated as part of their research.
 The department also has audio-visual equipment (video cameras, microphones and voice recorders), which is available for short-term loan.
 Short training sessions in filming and in the use of this equipment can also be provided.
-For information and to book equipment, please contact Bénédicte Barillé (firstname.lastname@example.org) with list of the equipment and / or assistance required and an outline of the research project aims.
+For information and to book equipment, please contact Bénédicte Barillé (firstname.lastname@example.org) with a list of the equipment and / or assistance required and an outline of the research project aims.
 If the support provided by the department results in the creation of an audio-visual document, this may be subject to a coproduction agreement.

 The video library houses a collection of around 1500 audiovisual documents, which are available to students and researchers alike.
 The majority of the library's documents are social science documentaries but it also holds recordings of seminars and conferences.
 While there is an emphasis on ethnographic and anthropological films, there are also sociological, historical and biographical documentaries.
-There is also a collection of printed resources including books about cinema and the use of animated images in Social Science research.
+There is also a collection of printed resources including books about the cinema and the use of animated images in Social Science research.
 Since 2012, the French Society of Visual Anthropology (Société Française d’Anthropologie Visuelle, SFAV) has been housed in the EHESS's photo library.
 The EHESS and the SFAV's collections and the catalogue are available for onsite consultation only.
 There is no borrowing facility.
 Audio-visual documents are primarily in VHS and DVD formats.
 The department is currently extending the collection to include a video library that covers documentary history in all its diversity.
 The department also provides users with viewing posts for DVD, VHS, DV, DVCAM and Betacam formats; a slide projector is also available.

 Consultation of documents by appointment only.